 For a free legal consultation, call (614) 538-1116

-Who Covers the Bills from an Ambulance Ride?
+Who Covers the Bills From an Ambulance Ride?

 The person who is liable for causing the car accident will be liable for your ambulance bill; it is one of the recoverable Ohio car accident damages after an accident.

-If An Insurance Company Denies Your Claim
+If an Insurance Company Denies Your Claim

 There are cases when insurance companies will try to deny claims because they do not believe that an ambulance ride was needed at the time of the crash.
-Having a car injury lawyer on your side can help you prove that you made the right decision by taking an ambulance to the hospital.
+Having a car injury lawyer with our firm on your side can help you prove that you made the right decision by taking an ambulance to the hospital.

 In most cases, just feeling unstable or unsure about your ability to drive is more than enough reason to take an ambulance to the hospital.
-Bressman Law can get to work to prove that taking an ambulance to the emergency room after a wreck was completely necessary and the insurance company has to pay the bill.
+Bressman Law can get to work to prove that taking an ambulance to the emergency room after a wreck was completely necessary and that the insurance company has to pay the bill.

-When Does the Ambulance Bill Need to be Paid?
+When Does the Ambulance Bill Need to Be Paid?